New Jersey Route 34: Route description

 After this intersection, the road continues past homes and farms before turning northwest and entering Marlboro Township.
 Here, the road heads through wooded residential and commercial areas, briefly becoming a four-lane road, before it crosses into Aberdeen Township.
 In Aberdeen, Route 34 heads into business areas as it crosses CR 3.
 The road becomes a three-lane road with a center left-turn lane, forming the border of Matawan to the west and Aberdeen Township to the east.
 Upon passing under the Henry Hudson Trail, the route entirely enters Matawan, continuing northwest as four-lane Middlesex Street.
 Here, Route 34 intersects CR 516 and Route 79 and CR 516 Spur.
-Following these intersection, the road heads into residential and business areas, crossing over Lake Lefferts.
+Following these intersections, the road heads into residential and business areas, crossing over Lake Lefferts.

 Route 34 crosses into Old Bridge Township, Middlesex County, where it becomes a two-lane road, continuing through commercial areas.
 The route intersects CR 689, where it turns to the west and passes through areas of residences and businesses and reaches the CR 687 intersection.
 At the intersection with CR 699, Route 34 turns to the north and intersects another segment of CR 699 known as Spring Hill Road.
 The road continues north and ends at a partial interchange with US 9, with access to northbound US 9 and access from southbound US 9.
-Missing movements between northbound Route 34 and southbound US 9 and northbound US 9 and southbound Route 34 are provided by Perrine Road to the south.
+Missing movements between Route 34 and US 9 are provided by Perrine Road to the south.

 History

-The Holmdel and Middletown Point Turnpike was a turnpike chartered February 28, 1862 and ran between Holmdel Township and Middletown Point (now Matawan).
+The Holmdel and Middletown Point Turnpike was a turnpike chartered on February 28, 1862, and ran between Holmdel Township and Middletown Point (now Matawan).
 The road's trajectory is now roughly followed by Route 34.

-In the 1927 New Jersey state highway renumbering, Route 34 was legislated to run from an intersection with Route 35 (now Route 88 in Laurelton, Ocean County north to Route 4 (now Route 79) in Matawan, with the portion of current Route 34 north of that intersection legislated as part of Route 4.
+In the 1927 New Jersey state highway renumbering, Route 34 was legislated to run from an intersection with Route 35 (now Route 88 in Laurelton, Ocean County, north to Route 4 (now Route 79) in Matawan, with the portion of current Route 34 north of that intersection legislated as part of Route 4.
 By the 1940s, US 9 was also designated along the present-day portion of Route 34 that was then a part of Route 4, this would later become Route 4A after US 9 and Route 4 were moved to a new alignment between Freehold and Cheesequake.
 In the 1953 New Jersey state highway renumbering, Route 34 was extended north along the alignment of Route 4A to end at US 9 in Cheesequake while the southern terminus was cut back to the Brielle Circle intersection with Route 35 and Route 70, the latter having replaced Route 34 south of this point.
 By 1969, Route 34 was widened into a divided highway as far north as Route 33.
 The Brielle Circle at the southern terminus of the route was converted into at-grade intersections with traffic lights in 2001.